surgeventures/sea-elixir/guides/defining_side_effects_responsibly.md

 Above every technical detail and convenience brought by Sea, it provides a logical separation for side-effects as a distinct part of your applications.
-As such, the judgement about differentiaing core service logic from side-effects is not a technical one and depends on your application.
+As such, the judgement about differentiaing core service logic from side-effects is not a technical one, but should rather be dictated by logical/business/domain split of your application.
+And so your signals should be oriented around business/domain events rather than technical indicators (such as eg. end of every database transaction - which smells suspiciously similar to [model callbacks banished from Ecto]).

 In a system with multiple loosely-coupled modules (or "contexts") it's those modules that are responsible for drawing the boundaries between self-contained functional areas of the system.
 In